Understanding CMD and ENTRYPOINT Differences in Docker

 CMD & ENTRYPOINT with parameters

-As you can see the ENTRYPOINT took "echo" as instruction and CMD as a parameter that's why the parameter which we passed got overridden in CMD and later on ENTRYPOINT took it as a parameter.
+As you can see the ENTRYPOINT took "echo" as instruction and CMD as a parameter that's why the parameter that we passed got overridden in CMD and later on ENTRYPOINT took it as a parameter.

 Use Cases

 Prefer ENTRYPOINT to CMD when building executable Docker images, and you need a command always to be executed.
 Additionally, use CMD if you need to provide extra default arguments that could be overwritten from the command line when the docker container runs.
-It is not necessary to use both commands together, try to find your own use case while building the Dockerfile and select the appropriate command.
+It is not necessary to use both commands together, try to find your use case while building the Dockerfile and select the appropriate command.

 Conclusion